Are you wondering how to get followers on Twitter without having to follow a bunch of other accounts, buy followers, or

-“It is extremely important for brands to stop looking at outdated metrics like fan growth,” Jeraldine said in a recent article posted on LinkedIn.
+“It is extremely important for brands to stop looking at outdated metrics like fan growth,” Jeraldine said in an article posted on LinkedIn.

 “The overall fans number doesn’t matter if the audience isn’t consuming your content.”

 So if you have a million Twitter followers but your posts get zero engagement, what are those followers really worth?

 But when followers interact with and share your content on Twitter, their followers see that engagement and often become curious.
 The engagement serves almost as an endorsement.

 Engagement increases reach and visibility, which, in turn, yields more followers.